am-ant/scibook/content/content/vaccines/anti-vaxx/004 Effects of Maternal and Provider Characteristics on the Up-to-Date Immunization Status of Children Aged 19 to 35 Months/index.en.md

 ---

 The lower the mother's level of education, and the poorer, the higher the chance that she fully vaccinates her children.
 More African and Latin Americans are vaccinating their children, and the poorer they are, the more they vaccinate.
-(USA)